 In your cover letter, tell the bureau which entries you dispute and why.
 End the letter by telling the bureau and the creditor what you want them to do; correct the error immediately.

 TIP: While you are in process with the credit bureaus and your creditors, don’t use templates you download from the internet.
+That won’t help you fix credit.
 These organizations get tens of thousands of letters each day and they won’t give your complaint nearly the same attention they would if you write a personalized letter.

 TIP: Keep an eye on your report.
 And don’t get complacent if you win your case.
 If the vendor later proves the information is indeed accurate, verifiable and complete, they can re-report the negative item and it will show up again on your credit file.

-If you can make a valid claim that the charge doesn’t tell the whole story and is incomplete, you might have a shot at getting it removed as I said above.
+If they can make a valid claim that the charge doesn’t tell the whole story and is incomplete, they might have a shot at getting it removed as I said above.
 These are the cases when having an expert at your side might really make the difference.

 And if all else fails, you have Father Time to lean on.
 Remember, most negative items have to come off your report within 7 years.
-You may just have to wait it out compadre.
+You may just have to wait it out.
+Credit restoration (like all good things) come to those who wait.

 TIP: Older credit history has less impact on your score than recent financial activity.
 That means if you practice good credit behavior now, you still may be able to make up for those prior blemishes.
 This process takes a little longer than credit repair, but with the proper activity, you can absolutely revitalize your credit picture pretty quickly.